naweln/sp-cup/README.md

 If not, we will use a similar approach to train our own method from scratch, since the above code has shown to be very effective.

-Update: We have permission!!!!

 ## interpolation

 This implementation is based on the following paper:

 Ashwin Swaminathan, Min Wu, and K. J. Ray Liu.
 2007.
 Nonintrusive Component Forensics of Visual Sensors Using Output Images.
 Trans.
 Info.
 For.
 Sec.
 2, 1 (March 2007), 91-106.
 [IEEE](http://ieeexplore.ieee.org/document/4100631/)

-This method focuses on finding the CFA pattern and estimating the interpolation coefficients by assuming a different linear interpolation algorithm is applied on the different regions (smooth, horizontal gradient, and vertical gradient) of the image.
+This method focuses on finding the CFA pattern and estimating the interpolation coefficients by assuming a different linear interpolation algorithm is applied on the different regions (smooth, horizontal gradient, and vertical gradient) and different color channels of the image.
 These estimated interpolation coefficients are found by minimizing the error between the estimated image and the original image.
 They can be used as "features" unique to the camera model and thus can be used to classify different camera models.

-#### Technical details (more to come)
+#### Technical details

-Currently, the MATLAB script ```test_interpParam.m``` will result in an image ```image_interp``` which is an estimation of the original image using the found interpolation parameters.
-The calculated interpolation coefficients can be found in the variables ```x_ls``` and ```x_svd```.
+The MATLAB script ```dataCollection.m``` will collect the relevant interpolation data (CFA pattern and interpolation coefficients) and save them in ```interpolation/parameters```.

+The python script ```train_classifier.py``` trains a linear SVM classifier with this data and prints the accuracy rate for each camera model.